DavidePatria/rtabmap_fast_planner_px4/README.md

 ![](https://raw.githubusercontent.com/matlabbe/rtabmap_drone_example/master/doc/example.jpg)

+### modified simulations

+`rviz.launch` stays the same, but `slam_iris.launch` is used instead of the other one as the topic names are different and were changed.

+Spawning the drones is integrated into the launch files for gazebo, so is "iris" is specified a vanilla drone is spawned instead of the custom one.
 ## particular configuration

 In a commit the issue relative to the configuration of `rtabmapviz` has been resolved an a `.ini` file has been added to the repo and it is passed to `rtabmap.launch` as an argument.